 Unfortunately this is where the plot starts to unravel.
 The boy can’t solve this on his own — first he calls the police.
 This is kind of comical in itself because the police are depicted as being right on the end of the phone waiting for his call, and it is clear that they deal with the overfeeding of giant fish on a regular basis.

 The problem with putting the fish into the pool is that the swimmers don’t like it, so the boy’s plan changes and he is forced to call the man who sold him the fish.

 It’s never ideal to have adults step in and save the day.
 Not in a children’s book.
 Even if an adult technically saves the day, the child hero must show more initiative.

-The ‘battle’ in a carnivalesque book is a sequence of increasingly dire situations, and these keep going until the writer’s imagination is at a limit.
+The ‘big struggle’ in a carnivalesque book is a sequence of increasingly dire situations, and these keep going until the writer’s imagination is at a limit.
 Preferably, in the most successful stories of this type, the writer is able to go one or two steps further than the reader’s imagination.
 A great example of this is Stuck by Oliver Jeffers.
 Just when you think nothing more could happen, it does.
 This is where the surprise comes in, and carnivalesque stories in particular are all about fun and surprise.